Dru-O7/Network-Analyser/README.md

-### Network Analyzer
+### 🌐 Network Analyzer

-This web interface allows users to upload PCAP files for analysis and view the results in the form of CSV reports and visualizations.
+This web interface empowers users to upload PCAP files for analysis and visualize the results through CSV reports and captivating charts.

-#### Requirements
+#### 📋 Requirements
 - Python libraries (specified in `requirements.txt`)
 - HTML, CSS, JavaScript
 - Node.js (for server-side scripting)

-#### Usage
+#### 🚀 Usage
-1. Ensure the required Python libraries are installed by running `pip install -r requirements.txt`.
+1. Ensure the necessary Python libraries are installed by running `pip install -r requirements.txt`.
-2. Start the server by running `node server.js`.
+2. Initiate the server by executing `node server.js`.
-3. Access the web interface at `http://localhost:3000`.
+3. Access the web interface at [http://localhost:3000](http://localhost:3000).

-#### Functionality
+#### 🛠️ Functionality
-- Users can upload a PCAP file using the provided form.
+- Users can effortlessly upload PCAP files using the provided form.
-- Upon file selection, the filename is displayed.
+- Upon file selection, the filename is prominently displayed.
-- After submission, the PCAP file is analyzed by the Python script.
+- After submission, the Python script analyzes the PCAP file.
-- Analysis results, including CSV reports and visualizations, are displayed on the web page.
+- Results, including CSV reports and visually appealing charts, are dynamically presented.
-- CSV reports include:
+- CSV reports comprise:
   - Protocol distribution
   - Top IP address communications
   - Share of each protocol between IPs